 Endogenous cannabinoids by itself cannot be used in therapy, as they will be immediately degraded by the main AEA-metabolising enzyme, fatty acid amide hydrolase (FAAH), and of the main 2-AG enzyme, monoacylglycerol lipase (MAGL).
 Thus, future studies in the Fitting Laboratory will focus on examining the protective effects of endocannabinoid catabolic enzyme inhibitors against Tat neuron injury using the FAAH inhibitor PF3845 and the MAGL inhibitor MJN110.
 Enzyme inhibitors have high therapeutic potential as they are site specific, meaning they will be produced only at the site of insult and not, as ligands, in other brain areas where it could produce side effects.
 With enzyme inhibitors the endocannabinoid metabolism is inhibited, thus an accumulation of AEA and 2-AG occurs.
 Using inhibitors as a tool to study endogenous cannabinoids instead of direct ligands is a quite novel idea and has never been looked at in Tat related neurotoxicity.
 There is supportive evidence on potential therapeutic applications for inhibitors of endocannabinoid metabolism (FAAH, MAGL).
 Further, the involvement of the endocannabinoid system in Tat toxicity has not been assessed systematically.
 Dr. Fitting's goal is to define the mechanisms by which endocannabinoids decrease neuronal injury and synaptic dysfunction in experimental models of HAND and to identify the receptor-mediated pathway that could be targeted therapeutically.

-Dr. Fitting is an Assistant Professor in the Behavioral Neuroscience Program within the Department of Psychology and Neuroscience at UNC Chapel Hill.
+Dr. Fitting is an Associate Professor in the Behavioral Neuroscience Program within the Department of Psychology and Neuroscience at UNC Chapel Hill.
 Dr. Fitting studies drug abuse and HIV-1 comorbidity by determining the cellular, structural and molecular mechanisms underlying opiod interactions with neuroAIDS.
 Learn more about her research online.